Schumacher-Group-UPB/PULSE/README.md

 We also reproduce recent research results using PHOENIX and compare the runtimes.
 These are detailed in the respective publication [todo].

 # Custom Kernel Variables
 Right now, changing Kernels is quite easy to do.
-Just go to [the kernel source directory](source/cuda_solver/kernel/compute/) and edit one of the Kernel files.
+Just go to [the kernel source](include/cuda/kernel_compute.cuh) and edit the Kernel.
 Recompile and you are good to go!

 ## Adding new variables to the Kernels
 Adding new user defined variables to the Kernels is also quite straight forward.
 All of the inputs are hardcoded into the program, but we can insert code at two places to make them available in the Kernels.
-### Definition of the variable in the [system header file](include/system/system.hpp).
+### Definition of the variable in the [system header file](include/system/system_parameters.hpp).

 Insert custom variable definitions into the `Parameters` struct at the designated location.
 This is marked in the source file so you can't miss it.